williamliangwl/react-native-zendesk-support/README.md

 #### Zendesk doesn't open for filing/viewing tickets or showing Help Center
 You need to call `ZendeskSupport.initialize` before calling any other methods.

+#### Custom Fields data doesn't appear in Zendesk agent dashboard
+Custom fields need to be set to both "Visible" and "Editable" inside the Zendesk admin console.

 ## Upcoming Features
 * Authenticate using JWT endpoint
 * Theme support (iOS only)